Altona Pier Redevelopment

 A consultation process was undertaken in mid-2020 on three designs, with more than 60 per cent of respondents choosing the option with an angled pier head as the preferred design.
 Preparation of the detailed designs based on the preferred concept design option will mark the next milestone of this project.

 Funding has been committed by the Victorian Government under the $24 million Piers and Jetties Stimulus Packages to revitalise the precinct and improve accessibility for the future.

 Why does the Altona Pier need to be replaced?

 The original timber pier at Altona was built in the late 1800s, with significant repair works carried out in the 1980s.
 The current structure is now nearing the end of its functional life.
 To best cater for current and future community needs and ensure long term sustainability, a replacement is the most viable option.

 When will the new pier be built?

 At this early stage of design, a construction timeline cannot be provided.
-Detailed design, additional community engagement and further planning will be undertaken before a completion date is determined.
-As a guide, the detailed schematic designs are expected to be released in late 2021, with construction to commence in first half of 2022 and finish in late 2023.
+Detailed design, further planning, statutory approvals and procurement will be undertaken before a completion date is determined.
+As a guide, detailed design is expected to be released for viewing in mid 2022, with construction to commence late 2022 and finish in late 2023.

 Will the current pier be closed during construction of the new pier?